Lake County DUI Court Process

 1. Arraignment (First Appearance)

-- When it Happens: The arraignment is typically your first court appearance and usually occurs within a few weeks of your arrest.
-The exact date and time will be on your citation.
+- When it Happens: The arraignment is usually your first court appearance, scheduled within a few weeks of your arrest.

 2. Pre-Trial Hearings